transloadit/uppy/website/src/docs/statusbar.md

 ## Options

-The StatusBar plugin has the following configurable options:
+The `@uppy/status-bar` plugin has the following configurable options:

 ```js
 uppy.use(StatusBar, {